Senate Committee on Faculty and the Administration SCOA

 The Senate Committee on Faculty and the Administration ("SCOA") oversees and advises the Executive Committee on matters relating to the faculty's interface with the University's administration, including policies and procedures (e.g., the Patent Policy, Conflict of Interest policies) relating to the University's structure, the conditions of faculty employment (such as personnel benefits), and information.
 In general the Committee deals with the matters covered by the following sections of the University's Handbook for Faculty and Academic Administrators: I.A.-D., G.-H.1., I.-K., II.E.
 III., V., VI.

-- Explore existing and alternative models for providing public safety and services to the campus community.
+- Continue to explore existing and alternative models for providing public safety and services to the campus community.

-- Examine the effectiveness of outsourced employee benefits and human resources services (including but not limited to WageWorks and Health Advocate) with respect to how well their processes embody Penn’s values.
+- Continue to examine the effectiveness of outsourced employee benefits and human resources services (including but not limited to WageWorks and Health Advocate) with respect to how well their processes embody Penn’s values.

-- Monitor the effectiveness of university support for online teaching during the coronavirus pandemic.
+- Continue to monitor the effectiveness of university support for online teaching during the coronavirus pandemic.

 - Ryan Baker (GSE)